3 PARK AVENUE

 Then the gorilla walked by.

-The boys had returned to celebrate.
+Fraction and Walker had returned to celebrate.
 Both their triumph over journalistic malpractice and exploitation of a tenuous host/executive producer relationship had been resounding successes.
 Fraction emerged from his office with drinks and gripped the gorilla’s shoulder.

 “Kid, I hear we ruined your life,” Walker exclaimed, accepting a beer from Fraction.